Notes to the consolidated financial statements (IFRS)

 For defined benefit pension plans the liability equals the present value of the defined benefit obligation less the fair value of the plan assets.
 The defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows using the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension obligation.
-In countries where there is no deep market in such bonds, the market rates on government bonds are used.

 The net interest of the net defined benefit liability or asset is presented among financial items.

 Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are charged or credited to equity in other comprehensive income in the period in which they arise.